awsdocs/aws-systems-manager-user-guide/doc_source/session-preferences-enable-encryption.md

      \-or\-

      Choose the button next to **Enter a KMS key alias or KMS key ARN**\.
-Manually enter an AWS KMS key alias for a key created in your current account, or enter the key ARN for a key in another account\.
-The following are examples\.
+Manually enter an AWS KMS key alias for a key created in your current account, or enter the key Amazon Resource Name \(ARN\) for a key in another account\.
+The following are examples:
      + Key alias: `alias/my-kms-key-alias`
      + Key ARN: `arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-12345EXAMPLE`